Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction

 \section{Related Work}

-\textbf{Self-supervised Learning For Images.} The past few years have witnessed the boom of self-supervised learning.
-Existing techniques can be roughly categorized as discriminative \cite{becker1992self,pathak2017learning,gidaris2018unsupervised} and generative.
+\textbf{Self-supervised Learning For Images.} The past few years have witnessed a boom in self-supervised learning.
+Existing techniques can be broadly categorized into discriminative \cite{becker1992self} and generative \cite{pathak2017learning,gidaris2018unsupervised}.
 The prominent discriminative approach, instance discrimination, distinguishes different views of the same data instance from other instances \cite{wu2018unsupervised,oord2018representation,he2020momentum,chen2020simple,grill2020bootstrap,chen2021exploring}.
-The most representative works include BYOL \cite{grill2020bootstrap} , MOCO \cite{chen2020improved,moco3,he2020momentum}, and SimCLR \cite{chen2020simple,chen2020big}.
+The most representative works include BYOL \cite{grill2020bootstrap} , MOCO \cite{chen2020improved,moco3,he2020momentum} and SimCLR \cite{chen2020simple,chen2020big}.
+VICRegL\cite{bardes2022vicregl} performs the contrasting learning in local and global features.
+Other approaches such as SwAV \cite{caron2020unsupervised} and DINO \cite{dino} heavily rely on multi-crop strategy, for instance, discrimination.
 The generative approach includes autoregressive prediction \cite{han2019video,igpt} and autoencoders, which we discuss next.

 \textbf{Autoencoders for Representation Learning.} An autoencoder, which aims to learn a representation from which the original input can be reconstructed, has been a popular choice for representation learning since the dawn of deep learning \cite{Hinton2006:DeepAutoEncoder,Bengio2006:Layerwise-Training,bengio2013representation}.
 The autoencoding problem is inherently ill-posed due to the existence of a trivial solution: a network entirely composed of identity mappings.
 Hence, it is necessary to apply some form of regularization, such as sparsity \cite{Ranzato2006:SparseAutoEncoder}, input corruption \cite{Vincent2008:DenoisingAutoencoders}, probability priors \cite{kingma2013:VariationalBayes,Rezende2014:VAE}, or adversarial discriminators \cite{makhzani2015adversarial}.